kaizer1v/kaizer1v.github.io/src/data/reflections/nid-jury.md

 🔹 **constraints lead to better conversations**
 With limited time and resources, students had to make tough design decisions.
 It was in their trade-offs—what they chose to simplify, omit, or prioritize—that their design thinking really shone.
 As a reviewer, my role wasn’t to correct those decisions, but to unpack their reasoning.

+🔹 **The power of metaphors & analogies**
+Apart from being on the jury, I spent a lot of time with Chakradhar Saswade sir, the head of the information design programme and also a fellow MSU Baroda graduate.
+He took the time to meticulously show his work and the behind-the-scene thought processes as well as walked me around the campus showing me the lab areas, past student's works as well as lecture halls.
+I am very grateful to have met him.
+His impressions have left a long lasting mark on me - as I endure towards understanding the depths of communication and visual design approachs he spoke about.
+I apsire to practice these principles in my own work.

 ## Anecdotes I won't forget

 💬 At the end I nudged them to have a look at the Bret Victor's living by principle.
 Holds true everytime and how creators yearn to immediately need to see the feedback when creating something